yacinehechmi/YellowScraper/README.md

   - automate airflow and postgres deployment using Ansible.

 ## Notes
-- Sorry the project is not working at this moment i'm currently making some changes, it will be fixed as soon as possible.
+- Sorry the project is not working at the moment i'm currently making some changes, it will be fixed as soon as possible.
 - The csv processing part of this project is still in progress.
 - If you encounter any issues while running the project, please create a new issue in the repository.